awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 ## Subnet tagging<a name="vpc-subnet-tagging"></a>

 For 1\.18 and earlier clusters, Amazon EKS adds the following tag to all subnets passed in during cluster creation\.
-Amazon EKS does not add the tag to subnets passed in when creating 1\.19 clusters\.
-If the tag exists on subnets used by a cluster created on a version earlier than 1\.19, and you update the cluster to 1\.19, the tag is not removed from the subnets\.
+Amazon EKS does not add the tag to subnets passed in when creating 1\.19 and later clusters\.
+If the tag exists on subnets used by a cluster created on a version earlier than 1\.19, and you update the cluster to 1\.19 or later, the tag is not removed from the subnets\.
 + **Key** – `kubernetes.io/cluster/cluster-name`
 + **Value** – `shared`

-You can optionally use this tag to control where Elastic Load Balancers are provisioned, in addition to the required subnet tags for using automatically provisioned Elastic Load Balancers\.
+The tag might be required if you're using the AWS Load Balancer Controller\.
 For more information about load balancer subnet tagging, see [Application load balancing on Amazon EKS](alb-ingress.md) and [Network load balancing on Amazon EKS](network-load-balancing.md)\.

 ## Increase available IPv4 addresses for your VPC<a name="vpc-increase-ip-addresses"></a>